eArmada8/Ys8_IT3/README.md

 ## Usage:
 ### ys8_it3_export_meshes.py
-Double click the python script and it will search the current folder for all .it3 files and export the meshes into a folder with the same name as the it3 file.
+Double click the python script and it will search the current folder for all .it3 files and export the meshes and textures into a folder with the same name as the it3 file.
 Additionally, it will output a very incomplete JSON file with metadata, which I am using to understand this format further (there is no practical use just yet).

 **Command line arguments:**
 `ys8_it3_export_meshes.py [-h] [-c] [-t] [-o] it3_filename`